MaanavKhaitan/random-walk-music-generator/README.md

 I then used this info on the info on the ratios between the dominant frequency and the other frequencies to construct piano-like sounds for every other note in the A Minor scale.

-Finally, I used a random walk to generate somewhat of a tune, and visualized this using Matplotlib :)
+Finally, I used a random walk to generate a tune, and visualized this using Matplotlib :)